The Role of Joy in Child Development

 As a kid, stepping on to the playground felt like the whole world was at your feet.
 Nothing could go wrong as you wove through slides, swings and spring riders, playing with other kids at the playground.
-This feeling of childhood joy is hard to explain, but it’s optimal in child development.
-Joy is a monumental tool for promoting brain health.
+This feeling of childhood joy is hard to explain, but it plays an optimal role in child development.
+Joy is a monumental tool for promoting brain health in children.
 It is the feeling when you can’t help but smile during a wedding, while adopting a new pet or taking a bite into the best cupcake you’ve ever had.

 You can teach kids how to experience joy, but first, you have to master it yourself.